Darren Ferguson does not believe injuries to Poku and Mason-Clark are serious

-Poku was the greatest concern after he limped off the in the 67th minute.
-He appeared to land awkwardly on his ankle when going up for a header minutes before.
+Poku was the greatest concern after he limped off the in the 67th minute in Saturday’s 2-1 win at Charlton Athletic.
+He appeared to land awkwardly on his ankle when going up for a header minutes earlier.

-There was also concern surrounding Mason-Clark who appeared to be limping after slotting in his second of the match to make the score 2-1 after 75 minutes.
+There was also concern surrounding Mason-Clark who appeared to be limping after slotting in the winning goal 15 minutes from time.

 He was able to finish the match however.